vebbis321/MessengerClone/README.md

 ## What should be done

 Here is a list of things I would do if I had more time.
-I may fork this repository in the future and implement them.
+I may fork the repository in the future and implement them.

-1. blablba
+- [ ] Move all the UI into a seperate repo, like [Finn](https://github.com/finn-no/FinniversKit).
+Why?
+The code is too long, and it is hard to test the components.
+There is also room for composition.
+- [ ] Create a cloud function for creating an account.
+Why?
+A single operation for authenticating users and creating documents can’t be implemented through Firebase Auth and Firestore.
+- [ ] Clean up the flows where users and chats are loaded simultaneously.
+Why?
+All the errors aren't properly handled, and there is some inconsistency.
+- [ ] Add the option for group chats and update the components accordingly.

 # Installation